 I Can Help - Ways to help others

-Cards of encouragement or thank you notes can be dropped off at Knox and put in the card box at the front doors.
-Our Deacons will take care of postage and mailing them.
+Cards of encouragement or thank you notes can be dropped off at Knox and put on the receptionist's desk Our staff will take care of postage and mailing them.

 Loaves & Fishes relies on local grocery partners for its food rescue program.
 Due to the increased demand on grocery stores and processing changes, Loaves & Fishes is experiencing a significant reduction in this food supply.
 Additionally, we are unable to accept physical food donations now as they require many people to process which we cannot safely do in accordance with the CDC guidelines.
 How you can help: